-As of March 31, 2023, we had 304 full-time employees, which includes employees that we expect to transfer to Jazz or a Jazz affiliate in connection with the closing of the Transfer Agreement transactions.
+As of March 31, 2024, we had 275 full-time employees.
 As we advance our development and commercialization plans and strategies in the future, we anticipate that we may need to expand or modify our employee base.
 Additionally, as our product candidates enter and advance through preclinical studies and any clinical trials, we may need to expand our development, manufacturing, regulatory sales and marketing capabilities or contract with other organizations to provide these capabilities for us.
-We believe the need for future expansion in these areas will increase following the closing of the of the Transfer Agreement transactions and as our product candidates reach later stages of preclinical and clinical development.
+We believe the need for future expansion in these areas will increase as our product candidates reach later stages of preclinical and clinical development.
 Future growth would impose significant added responsibilities on members of management, including the need to identify, recruit, maintain, motivate and integrate additional employees.
 Also, our management may need to divert a disproportionate amount of their attention away from our day-to-day activities and devote a substantial amount of time to managing any necessary growth activities.
 We may not be able to effectively manage an expansion of our operations, which may result in weaknesses in our infrastructure, give rise to operational errors, loss of business opportunities, loss of employees and reduced productivity amongst remaining employees.
 Any growth could require significant capital expenditures and may divert financial resources from other projects, such as the development of existing and additional product candidates.
 If our management is unable to effectively manage any needed growth, our expenses may increase more than expected, our ability to generate or grow revenue could be reduced and we may not be able to implement our business strategy.
-Our future financial performance and our ability to commercialize our product candidates and compete
+Our future financial performance and our ability to commercialize our product candidates and compete effectively with others in our industry will depend on our ability to effectively manage any future growth.